WebexSamples/webex-ai-agents/AI_CookBook/docs/model-context-protocol.md

 4. When a vendor MCP becomes production-ready, migrate one function at a time.
 5. Keep API-based fulfillment as a fallback where it is already working and supportable.

-### Design Checklist

-- Define the exact tool capability and its input/output schema.
-- Return only the data needed by the agent.
-- Separate read-only tools from write or state-changing tools.
-- Add human confirmation for sensitive or irreversible actions.
-- Decide where the MCP server is hosted and who operates it.
-- Design failover before production.
-- Log request ID, tool name, caller context, response status, latency, and failure branch.
-- Align MCP boundaries with multi-agent module boundaries.

 ## FAQ: MCP in Healthcare